How Employers Can Support Migrant Workers in the UK

 Last updated August 3, 2022

 The number of migrants worldwide is one in seven. ⅔ of those migrants moved for better work and career opportunities.
-In the U.K., there is a large network of workers from all across the globe.
+There is a large network of migrant workers in the UK from all across the globe.
 In every sector of the workforce, people from different nationalities and cultures bring skill, value, and dedication to their jobs.

-As such, it is likely that as a U.K. employer that you will need to think about how you can support migrant workers.
+As such, it is likely that, as a UK employer, you will need to think about how you can support migrant workers.
 You might feel that you are lacking in the knowledge or resources you need.
-You might have had a poor experience before.
-You might also just have an interest in providing the best access possible to work.
+You might have had a negative experience in the past.
+Or maybe you just have an interest in providing the best access possible to work.
 Whatever your reasons might be, improving your support for migrant workers is an important and honourable thing to do.
-So, you are very welcome to this blog and we hope that it helps you with what you are looking for.
+So, you are very welcome to this blog and we hope it helps you with what you are looking for.

-In this blog, we are going to talk about the main ways in which employers can support migrant workers in the U.K. We will discuss 3 main sections: equal access, rights, and the work environment.
-Throughout these sections we will discuss the best practice you can follow to support migrant workers.
+In this blog, we’ll talk about the main ways employers can support migrant workers in the UK.
+We’ll discuss 3 main sections: equal access, rights, and the work environment.
+Throughout these sections, we will share best practices you can follow to support migrant workers.

 1. Ensuring Equal Access

-The first thing we need to consider for migrant workers is the concept of equality and equal access.
-Migrant workers need to be given the same level of support and fairness as any other worker we have in our workforce.
-Regardless of where someone comes from and what their background is, they deserve the same treatment as those who were born in the U.K.
+The first thing we need to consider for migrant workers in the UK is the concept of equality and equal access.
+Migrant workers need to be given the same level of support and fairness as any other worker in our workforce.
+Regardless of where someone comes from and what their background is, they deserve the same treatment as those who were born in the UK.

 There are a couple of different ways in which you can ensure as much equal access as possible within your company or workplace.
 We need to remember that migrant workers have individual difficulties and hurdles to overcome.
 We also need to be aware of our own biases that may be spreading inequality more than we even think.

 The first way in which we can ensure more equal opportunities is with inclusive recruitment.
 When we are considering people for work, we need to consider their skills and personal qualities.
 Not their background, race, or migration history.
-If you want to be an employer that supports migrant workers, you need to work on recruiting fairly and openly.
+If you want to be an employer that supports migrant workers in the UK, you need to work on recruiting fairly and openly.
 Often, highly skilled and valuable workers miss out on jobs because of inaccessible recruitment.
-You can however attract workers from diverse backgrounds to your business.
+You can, however, attract workers from diverse backgrounds to your business.

 Secondly, we must consider language barriers.
-Most migrants in the U.K. will have a first language aside from English.
+Most migrants in the UK will not be native English speakers.
 To ensure that this doesn’t hold them back, we can provide access to English courses either internally or externally, and/or we can hire interpreters.
 Remember that these are both things you can get financial support with from the Access to Work scheme.
-Ensuring our workers can communicate as well as possible with us and their colleagues, improves their job retention rates, happiness, and wellbeing.
+Ensuring our workers can communicate as well as possible with us and their colleagues, improves job retention rates, employee happiness, and overall wellbeing.

 The more equal footing we can have, the better we can all work together.